The Portuguese Water Dog is a faithful friend whose courageous and playful personality requires a relatively decent amount of exercise and fresh air.

 These dogs are considered to be very obedient and due to their intellect, they learn quickly to master even the most complex of dog commands.

-This is proven by the fact that these dogs are known to help fishermen retrieve fishing gear and perform many other duties that were favorable for their captains.
+This is proven by the fact that these dogs are known to help fishermen retrieve fishing gear and perform many other duties for their captains.
 Due to their great attention to detail, they can also serve as great watch dogs.

 Another beneficial trait that this breed maintains towards being a great pet is their calming and compassionate composure, which is noticeable and familiar to those whom it has been introduced.